Accessibility Audits

 Manual testing is much more reliable.

-The tester moves through your content in the exact same way that a person using assistive technology would move through it.
-If an accessibility issue blocks the tester from moving forward, then you know it's a serious and high-priority issue that needs to be fixed right away.
+In doing manual testing, the tester moves through your content in the same way that a person using assistive technology would move through it.
+If an accessibility issue blocks the tester from moving forward, then we identify it as a high-priority issue that needs to be fixed right away.

 An illustration of a hand holding a magnifier inspecting a webpage